AbhasVohra/Retro-Compose/README.md

 # Retro-Compose

-This application for reviewing Retrofit and Compose setup.
+This application is for reviewing Retrofit and Compose setup.